loopbackio/strong-error-handler/README.md

 Error handler for use in development (debug) and production environments.

- - When run in production mode, error responses are purposely undetailed in order to prevent leaking sensitive information.
+ - When run in production mode, error responses are purposely left without detail in order to prevent leaking sensitive information.

  - When in debug mode, detailed information such as stack traces